kzcz/zulfur/README.md

 - **1.7**: Added partial support for the syntax of 3.13 and later.
 - **2.0 alpha**: Changed location of some stuff, and merged a background project.
 - **2.1 alpha**: Moved more stuff, and added a new obfuscator as its own individual file, since it is still missing features.
+- **2.1 2nd alpha**: Added copyright headers on files that didn't have it, and improved the code quality for zfmrg, functional but incomplete argument support.